· Chapter Three · Events ·

 7:00 PM

-Music, dance, and the wildly choreographed performances that families spend months preparing.
-Mehndi (henna) artists will be on hand earlier in the evening for anyone who wants designs done.
+Music, dance, and the wildly choreographed performances that families spend months preparing — combined with mehndi (henna) artists on hand for anyone who wants designs done.
+Wear something with sleeves you don't mind rolling up; mehndi takes 20–30 minutes to set, so plan a slow lap around the dance floor while it dries.

 Attire: Festive — lehengas, kurtas, suits, sarees.
 Bring your dancing feet.